cauesmelo/canvas-retro-arcade/README.md

   <img src="https://user-images.githubusercontent.com/19245891/229381485-9b52051f-3cba-4d4b-a34f-96d5e97a99a7.png" alt="Project logo"/>
 </p>

-Basically a (very) small collection of retro arcades made with HTML Canvas and JavaScript, not too much to say about it.
+Basically a (very) small collection of retro arcades made with HTML Canvas and JavaScript without external libraries, not too much to say about it.

 # :zap: Quickstart

-You can access [this link](https://storage.googleapis.com/canvas-retro-games/index.html) or clone the repository to run locally.
+You can access [this link](https://storage.googleapis.com/canvas-retro-games/index.html) or clone this repository to run locally.

 1. Clone the project